Explore Early Admission at EFSC

-Early Admission applicants must be in 11th grade and on track to have completed all required subject-area courses for graduation by Thursday, August 4, 2016 with the exception of up to one high school credit each in English, Science, Social Studies and Math and a .5 credit in Performing Arts.
-Participants must complete these requirements while in Early Admission by dual enrolling in equivalent college courses at Eastern Florida.
+At the time of application, home school, private school and Brevard public school applicants for Early Admission must be in the equivalent of 11th grade.
+Brevard public school students must have completed all required subject-area courses for graduation by the designated summer deadline, except for one high school credit each in English, science, social studies and math.
+Public school students must complete these requirements while in early admission by dual enrolling in equivalent college courses at Eastern Florida.

-To be considered for Early Admission, students must have completed the EFSC admissions process and received their acceptance letter before submitting an Early Admission Application.
+To be considered for the Early Admission Program, students must have already completed the EFSC online application for admission and received their college acceptance letter before submitting an Early Admission Application following the process explained in the accordion below.
 Additional eligibility criteria include:

-- Passing placement test scores in Reading, Writing, and Mathematics
+- College-ready placement test scores in reading, writing, and mathematics

 - An unweighted cumulative high school GPA of at least 3.0

-- Meeting the early admission application deadline of Tuesday, May 10, 2016.
+- Meeting the Early Admission application deadline of Thursday, May 12, 2022

-Early admission students must register in person.
-An advisor can help you plan your coursework toward meeting high school graduation requirements and your postsecondary goals.
-Participants must register for at least four courses equaling 12 credit hours or more each term and earn sufficient credits at the college to meet high school graduation requirements.
-Course co-requisites, such as a Chemistry Lab, do not count toward meeting the four course minimum.
-Early Admission students may not enroll in any courses on the high school campus.
+Early Admission students must enroll in at least four courses equaling 12 credit hours or more each term and earn sufficient credits at the college to meet high school graduation requirements.
+Course co-requisites, such as Chemistry Lab, do not count toward meeting the four-course minimum.